Can trauma haunt the body the same way it haunts memories?

 Why does this happen and what can we do about it?
 Stephen shares a little background along with his own personal experience with this phenomenon – check it out, it’s just 4 minutes.

-You can learn more about polyvagal theory in our Rethinking Trauma series.
+You can learn more about polyvagal theory in our course Why the Vagal System Holds the Key to the Treatment of Trauma.

 Have you or someone you work with ever felt immobilized by fear without understanding the reason for it?
 How did you overcome it?
 Please leave your thoughts in the comments below.